Endomorphism

 In abstract algebra, an endomorphism is a homomorphism from a mathematical object to itself.
-More generally in category theory, an endomorphism is a morphism from a category of objects to itself.
+More generally in category theory, an endomorphism is a morphism from an object in some category to itself.
 An endomorphism that is also an isomorphism is an automorphism.
 For example, an endomorphism of a vector space V is a linear map f: V → V, and an endomorphism of a group G is a group homomorphism f: G → G.

 Orthogonal projection onto a line, m, is a linear operator on the plane.
 This is an example of an endomorphism that is not an automorphism.

 In general, we can talk about endomorphisms in any category.
 In the category of sets, endomorphisms are functions from a set S to itself.

 In any category, the composition of any two endomorphisms of X is again an endomorphism of X. It follows that the set of all endomorphisms of X forms a monoid, the full transformation monoid, and denoted End(X) (or End_{C}(X) to emphasize the category C).